bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/d/DrillingMethod_2tlZTCJoP5V9xcumCFudxO/Documentation.md

-"Type of drilling methods used to perform the investigation, "
+Type of drilling methods used to perform the investigation.